forreya/searching-algorithms/graphs/postorder-traversal/README.md

 ### Disadvantages
 1. Requires explicit stack management, making the implementation more complex than the recursive approach.
 2. Memory usage for the stack can grow significantly in dense graphs.

-## DFS Traversals
-Inorder traversal doesn’t apply to general graphs because it relies on a binary tree’s left-to-right ordering of children.
-General graphs do not have an inherent "order" property.
-General graphs has two variants of DFS:
-1. Preorder DFS: Process the node before its neighbors.
-2. Postorder DFS: Process the node after all its neighbors.